Shagshag/prestashop-documentation/EmployeeCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Employee.php line 488
+* This method is defined in [classes/Employee.php line 488](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Employee.php#488)

 #### Arguments